Emrie-Candera/Philimytho-Library/docs/notes/Library/'Inbox/To Check Out.md

-- An mga Aswang: A bikol belief by [[Francis X. Lynch]]- The Aswang Inquiry now
+- An mga Aswang: A bikol belief by [Francis X. Lynch](Francis%20X.%20Lynch.md)- The Aswang Inquiry now